-I have to say that International engines are generally very reliable power plants that have been the driving force behind Ford trucks, and many other makes, for many years.
-That being said, I believe Ford's decision to produce their own diesel engine was an ingenious one.
-Ford needed to step away from International a bit to reestablish reliability in the Super Duty brand.
+I have to say that International engines are generally reliable power plants that have been the driving force behind Ford trucks and other makes for many years.
+That being said, I believe Ford's decision to produce their own diesel engine was a grand move to finish the divorce between Ford and International.
+Ford needed to step away from International a bit to re-establish reliability in the Super Duty brand.
 The design changes for the 6.7L are also a huge part of it's success as well as making it harder to work on.
 One of the largest changes was the reverse flow cylinder heads.
 This puts the exhaust manifolds and the turbo securely in the center of the engine above the valley and places the intake ports on the outside of the cylinder head.
 The intake runners that attach to the upper intake are engineered to be a part of the valve cover assembly.

 They also feature advanced glow plugs, additional glow plug control, and injectors that can fire up to 5 times during a single stroke.
 The much less impressive (to normal people) additions to the engine include a SCR catalyst system with diesel exhaust fluid, hot side EGR valve, additional NOX system sensors, additional exhaust system temperature sensors, and a complete secondary cooling system.

 Luckily, these engines have been fairly reliable.
-This isn't quite a 6.7L Powerstroke Review, but a list of common problems.
+I have put together a 6.7L Powerstroke common problems.
 We do not see a large percentage of engines with serious issues, but they do have a few common problems that are starting to be pattern fixes that I have outlined below.

 Exhaust Gas Temperature sensor: